gvwilson/fiction/iffy/index.md

 but then the girl turned her head and she realized it was someone else.

-As they drew closer to the governor's mansion, the three-story cinderblock buildings thrown up to house refugees after the war gave way to newer, brighter construction.
+As they drew closer to the governor's mansion, the three-story cinderblock buildings thrown up to house refugees from the Melt and then the war gave way to newer, brighter construction.
 Foamed glass reflected blue sky and spindly anti-drone laser towers.
 Iffy pressed her face against the window and stared hungrily at the greenhouses nestled among the towers' feet.
-Mangoes and oranges and flowers---flowers!---made a green riot beneath the sheltering panels.
+Mangoes and oranges and flowers—flowers!—made a green riot beneath the sheltering panels.
 Little Mrs. Sandhu claimed that the governor even grew bananas, though Big Mrs. Sandhu scoffed at the notion.
-"They extinct longer a we been alive," she said in a tone that brooked no argument.
+"They been extinct longer than we been alive," she said in a tone that brooked no argument.

 Iffy's stomach suddenly rumbled.